-for potassium in the urine is a 24-hour test or a one-time (spot) test that
+for potassium in the urine is a test that

 checks how much potassium is in the urine.
 Potassium is both an

 electrolyte and a mineral.
 It helps keep the water

 (the amount of fluid inside and outside the body's cells) and electrolyte